 We all know that the pandemic hit us hard but on the brighter side it also made every one sit up and notice their lifestyles.
 There's a clear upward curve in global environmental awareness.
 We believe, 2021 is an year of opportunity to change the way we think and approach our daily lives.
 Let's see how fashion can, should and will change us and our planet.

 It's important to understand Regenerative Agriculture that forms the base of Regenerative Fashion.
 Farming practices that reverses climate change by healing the soil, reviving natural ecosystems, and restoring soil biodiversity resulting in increased farmer well being, carbon drawdown and improvements in water cycles.
-To put simply, the essence of Regeneration means creating a positive impact rather than aiming on low impact.
+To put simply, the essence of Regeneration means creating a positive impact rather than aiming for low impact.

 We stand with pride to say that our Eri Silk pieces are part of Regenerative Agriculture.
 The textiles have been handcrafted by the skilled tribal artisans in quaint villages who weave magic with their nimble fingers, amidst the beautiful, lush green forests of Assam - home to some of the world's most beautiful wild silks and plethora of plants that can are grown, nurtured and collected to make loveliest of natural dyes.